Online fashion commerce boosts Bestseller's 2013-14 revenue

-COPENHAGEN Danish fashion niche retailer Bestseller, whose brands like Vero Moda compete with market leaders H&M (HMb.ST) and Zara (ITX.MC), said its pre-tax profit rose 21 percent in 2013-2014 as it pared down on stores and boosted its Internet business.
+COPENHAGEN Nov 28 Danish fashion niche retailer Bestseller, whose brands like Vero Moda compete with market leaders H&M and Zara, said its pre-tax profit rose 21 percent in 2013-2014 as it pared down on stores and boosted its Internet business.

-Revenues rose 5 percent to 20.1 billion Danish crowns (2 billion pounds) in the 2013-14 financial year while pretax profit grew to 1.7 billion crowns, the unlisted firm said late on Thursday.
+Revenues rose 5 percent to 20.1 billion Danish crowns ($3.4 billion) in the 2013-14 financial year while pretax profit grew to 1.7 billion crowns, the unlisted firm said late on Thursday.

 Earlier this month the company said its Bestseller Retail Europe division, which runs physical stores and accounts for about 10 percent of its total revenue, would close every 20th store after profits for that division fell by 50 percent.